zhonghan721/tp/docs/DeveloperGuide.md

 **MSS:**

 1. Registered owner opens the HomeBoss application.
-2. US asks the registered owner to either login, forget password or register.
-3. Registered owner enters the forgot password command with his username.
+2. Registered owner enters the account recovery command without any command flags (i.e., `--answer`).
-4. US asks the forget password question of the user.
+3. US displays the forget password question that the user set during account registration.
-5. Registered owner answers the question correctly.
-6. US asks the registered owner to change password and confirm change password.
-7. Registered owner types password and confirms password.
+4. Registered owner enters the account recovery command, this time with the answer, new password and confirm password fields.
-8. US logins and shows a success message.
+5. US logins and shows a success message.
    Use case ends.

 **Extensions:**

-* 3a.
-Registered owner does not enter the username field.
-    * 3a1.
-US requests registered owner to fill up the username field.

-      Use case ends.

-* 3b.
-Registered owner types incorrect username
-    * 3b1.
-US requests registered owner to retype their username

-      Use case ends.

-* 5a.
+* 4a.
 Registered owner does not enter the answer field.
-    * 5a1.
+    * 4a1.
 US requests registered owner to fill up the answer field.

       Use case ends.

-* 5b.
+* 4b.
 Registered owner types incorrect answer
-    * 5b1.
+    * 4b1.
 US requests registered owner to retype their answer.

       Use case ends.

-* 7a.
+* 4c.
 Registered owner does not enter one of the password or confirm password fields.
-    * 7a1.
+    * 4c1.
 US requests registered owner to fill up all the required fields

       Use case ends.

-* 7b.
+* 4d.
 Registered owner types incorrect confirm password.
-    * 7b1.
+    * 4d1.
 US requests registered owner to retype their confirm password.

-      Use case ends.

-* *a.
-At any time, registered owner can choose to cancel the forget password.
-    * *a1.
-Registered owner types cancel.
-    * *a2.
-US asks the registered owner to either login, forget password or register.

       Use case ends.